AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 Define StaRS acronym
 </div>

-## Methods
+## Methods (Done!)

 The Spring 2017 subteam developed an apparatus to model floc behavior at a sand filter's constrictions.
 Flocs, developed in a flocculator, were pumped through a flow cell with clear, acrylic walls; a camera recorded their behavior at a constriction in the flow cell.
-Such tests ran for durations up to an hour to observe short term and long term patterns, and ultimately to evaluate the CAG theory.
+Such tests ran for durations up to an hour to observe short-term and long-term patterns, and ultimately to evaluate the CAG theory.

 The original flow cell's constriction was comprised of a 0.5 mm space created by a water-tight silicon spacer between two acrylic walls, across which a 0.3 mm diameter wire lay and created a 0.2 mm constriction between the flow cell's walls.
 Though the flocs were historically made of coagulant (a.k.a. polyaluminum chloride, PACl) and clay, the 2017 Filter Constrictions subteam exchanged clay for red dye #40.
 This increased floc visibility, attributed to color contrast in the camera footage.

-#### Experimental Apparatus
+#### Experimental Apparatus (Done!)
 The Spring 2018 subteam altered Fall 2017's system, highlighted below in the Figure 3 schematic.
 The system was developed to recreate the portion of an AguaClara treatment plant in which layers of sand filter water in a StaRS filter.
-As shown in Figure 3, the system apparatus allowed water to flow from an inlet, carry an input of flocs0, enter the flow cell, and exit through a waste line.
+As shown in Figure 3, the system apparatus allowed water to flow from an inlet, carry an input of flocs, enter the flow cell, and exit through a waste line.

 Specifically, tap water entered the system from the inlet line, which was controlled by a peristaltic pump.
-The water then passed through the flow accumulator and needle valve, which inhibited pulsations caused by the peristaltic pump.
+The water then passed through a flow accumulator and needle valve, which inhibited pulsations caused by the peristaltic pump.
 An additional peristaltic pump input coagulant and dye into the water; the dye mimicked dirt particles found in water entering AguaClara plants.
-The mixture of water, dye, and coagulant entered the flocculator, the length of which had been calculated to generate flocs of the desired size through collision of dye and coagulant particles.
+The mixture of water, dye, and coagulant flowed into the flocculator, the length of which had been calculated to generate flocs of the desired size through collision of dye and coagulant particles.
 The resulting mixture, now containing flocs, entered a branched tubing system that directed most flow away from the flow cell and into the waste line; this prevented overly high fluid velocities in the flow cell.
 After the remaining mixture passed through the flow cell, the flow cell's effluent traveled up tubing to the height of a vertically adjustable metal arm, to which the apex of the effluent tubing was attached.
 Effluent then drained into a waste container.
 Videos and images of the flow cell's constriction were taken with a FlyCap camera mounted next to the flow cell.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Sp18_Schematic_w_needlevalve.png?raw=true" width="70%"/>
 </p>